nkapila6/nkapila6/README.md

 <h2 align="center">Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25"></h1>

 I'm Nikhil.
-I'm pursuing my MS in CS from `Georgia Tech`.
-In my day-job, I work as lighting engineer with expertise in lighting components and controls.
+I have an MS in CS from `Georgia Tech` with a specialization in Artificial Intelligence.
+I'm currently working as a Lead AI/ML Engineer.
+I used to work in the lighting industry and have lots of experience in lighting components and controls at all levels of the stack.
+In my free time, I tinker a lot with embedded devices and see how to bring AI into the IoT space.

 My time at `Georgia Tech` has gotten me deeply intrigued into mathematics, machine learning and all things Bayesian.
 In my free time, I try to update my *inductive priors* on these topics as much as possible. 🙃